 - Start shifting weight on the right foot and let your partner shift weight on their left foot.

-- Draw the opposite leg in the pose of a tree by bending the knee and bringing foot to the calf, ankle, or inner thigh of your standing leg.
+- Draw the opposite leg in the pose of a tree by bending the knee and bringing the foot to the calf, ankle, or inner thigh of your standing leg.

 - Hold this pose for five to seven breaths and release while turning around to face the opposite direction.
 And, repeat the pose on your opposite side.